davidnwobi/potential-flow-and-panel-methods/README.md

  <figcaption>Vortex Panel Method for NACA 2412 at 6 degrees AoA</figcaption>
 </figure>

-Now while the vortex panel method is able to model the lift force, it is not always consistent and highly depends on the discretization of the airfoil.
+<br>Now while the vortex panel method is able to model the lift force, it is not always consistent and highly depends on the discretization of the airfoil.
 Even with a well discretized XFOIL generated airfoil, the C<sub>p</sub> value oscillates slightly.
 Now, observe what happens when the same airfoil is generated rather than using an nicer airfoil.
 This is something to investigate at a later time.
 Perhaps it's a bug.